 Table of Contents

 Is Cloud Storage Safe From Ransomware: Cloud Trends and Figures

 You only have to look at the statistics of businesses moving their data to the cloud to understand why hackers would target cloud environments with ransomware variants.
-According to HostingTribunal.com Cloud Adoption Statistics for 2019 the following figures show the tremendous growth and trending of cloud adoption.
+According to HostingTribunal.com Cloud Adoption Statistics for 2019, the following figures show the tremendous growth and cloud adoption trend.

 - The public cloud service market is expected to reach $206.2 billion in 2019 worldwide.

 - 83% of enterprise workloads will be in the cloud by 2020